Editor's Welcome

 to this week’s edition of Ireland’s Own

-We have all this for you to enjoy alongside Cassidy Says, Stranger Than Fiction, What’s In A Name?, Dan Conway, Pete’s Pets, Marjorie’s Kitchen, Song Words, Classic Films – Charge of the Light Brigade, Reflective Perspective, Irish Folklore with Eugene Daly, Readers’ Memories, Classic US TV Favourites – HOMICIDE: Life on the Streets, Waterways of Ireland – Errina Plassey Canal, County Limerick, Lilt of Irish Laughter, Pen Friends, Irish Wildlife – House Mouse and more.
+We have all this for you to enjoy alongside regular favourites such as Cassidy Says, Stranger Than Fiction, What’s In A Name?, Dan Conway, Pete’s Pets.
+Marjorie’s Kitchen, Song Words, Classic Films – The Hunchback of Notre Dame, Reflective Perspective, Irish Folklore with Eugene Daly, Readers’ Memories, Classic US TV Favourites – Cowboy In Africa, Waterways of Ireland – Park Canal, Limerick, Lilt of Irish Laughter, Pen Friends, Irish Wildlife – Fin Whale plus much more.

 Best wishes, Seán Nolan, Editor, Ireland’s Own